lkjcalc/nTxt/readme.txt

 =========================

 nTxt is a text editor for the Nspire calculator series.
-It is compatible with ndless3.1 r872 or higher and ndless3.6, both clickpad/touchpad and CX Nspires.
+It is compatible with ndless3.1 r872 or higher, ndless3.6, ndless3.9, ndless4.0,
+both clickpad/touchpad and CX Nspires.

 File Association is supported, nTxt registers itself automatically on first start for .txt files.